Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Problem Formulation and Discussion

 The above methods all use a ``simulation optimization'' approach, where almost sure convergence to the true optimal value can be shown under an appropriate choice of parameters of the algorithms.
 In particular, all stochastic approximations involved in the above mentioned methodologies use decreasing step size.
 One of the motivations of the present work is to implement a stochastic approximation procedure with constant step size in order for the controlled Markov chain to be able to deal with tracking slowly varying external conditions, which result in slowly varying $A(u)$.

 \begin{remark} Our MDP setting assumes perfect observation of the process $\{X_n\}$.
-The paper \cite{BB99,BB02} considers a partially observed MDP (POMDP), but assumes that the observations $Y_n$ of the process $X_n$ belong to a finite set.
+The paper \cite{BB99,BB02} considers a partially observed MDP (POMDP) \cite{Kri16}, but assumes that the observations $Y_n$ of the process $X_n$ belong to a finite set.
 In that work they consider suboptimal strategies of the form $\th_{ia} = \prob\{u_n=a \given Y_n = i\}$.
 Such a policy is clearly not optimal for a POMDP since the optimal policy is a measurable function of the history $(Y_1,\ldots,Y_k,u_1,\ldots, u_{k-1})$, which is summarized by a continuous-valued information state.
-Such suboptimal POMDP models are a special case of the problem considered here and our method can be applied in a straightforward manner.
-We refer the reader to \cite{Kri11,KD09,KD07} for structural results in POMDPs. \end{remark}
+Such suboptimal POMDP models are a special case of the problem considered here and our method can be applied in a straightforward manner. \end{remark}